ObserveRTC/client-monitor-js/docs/PIPELINE_DISRUPTION_DETECTORS.md

 follows the content, so a shortfall against the stated rate is the *normal* state of a static surface and treating it as a capture problem would excuse the encoder for the rest of the call.
-The asymmetry is deliberate — screen shares never raise `capture-bottleneck` and always remain judgeable for `encoder-bottleneck`.
+The asymmetry is deliberate — screen shares never raise `video-capture-bottleneck` and always remain judgeable for `encoder-bottleneck`.

-**Independence, worked once.** The shortfall test is made here, from the two raw readings, and deliberately **not** by consulting `VideoCaptureBottleneckDetector`'s `capture-bottleneck` issue, which is what this class used to do.
+**Independence, worked once.** The shortfall test is made here, from the two raw readings, and deliberately **not** by consulting `VideoCaptureBottleneckDetector`'s `video-capture-bottleneck` issue, which is what this class used to do.
 Reading another detector's conclusion made the verdict depend on things that have nothing to do with the encoder in two distinct ways:

-- **Disable or reconfigure the capture detector and this one silently stops standing down.** `videoCaptureBottleneckDetector: null` leaves `VideoCaptureBottleneckDetector` unregistered, no `capture-bottleneck` is ever active, and this detector starts blaming the encoder for a starving camera — with no error, no warning, and nothing in the issue to indicate it.
+- **Disable or reconfigure the capture detector and this one silently stops standing down.** `videoCaptureBottleneckDetector: null` leaves `VideoCaptureBottleneckDetector` unregistered, no `video-capture-bottleneck` is ever active, and this detector starts blaming the encoder for a starving camera — with no error, no warning, and nothing in the issue to indicate it.
 - **The answer depended on registration order.** The two only agreed within a